 If you truly want to capture the essence of classical Spain, your visit to the country must include at least one night in a parador.

 Officially called paradores de turismo, paradors are castles, forts, palaces, monasteries and other historic edifices that the Spanish government has converted into posh lodging options equivalent in quality to four- and five-star hotels.
-The Parador of Granada, for example, is housed inside a small, 15th-century convent on the property of the famed Alhambra.
+The Parador de Granada, for example, is housed inside a small, 15th-century convent on the property of the famed Alhambra.